10 ways to stay home and keep your creative juices flowing

 Boring?
 No, therapeutic and freeing!
 I always feel so much better after a clear out - theres so much calm in space and tidiness and it helps clear your head for creative projects, especially writing i find.
 Just make sure you have enough bags and space to store rubbish/donations as you could be holding on to them for a while.
 Check out @adetailedlife and @mariekondo

 Not the best images sorry but having our sitting room / my work space clean and tidy has meant that as soon as an exciting package arrived today I was able to get on and create!
+My props drawers are so nice when they're organised too.

 If you have a spare tin of paint could you refresh a room or start a new project?
 Paint and equipment are deliverable too - check out Wilkos and Homesbase who are doing 3for2 on Farrow and Ball as well of lots of other DIY bits at the mo.